Tutorial

 done = Input()

-Let's try out the new mutations.
+Let's try out the new mutation.
 Boot up the Django server and make the following request:

 createTask(input: {name: "New task"}) {